opinionstage/opinionstage-wordpress-plugin/readme.txt

 ﻿=== Poll, Survey, Form & Quiz Maker by OpinionStage ===
-Contributors: OpinionStage.com
+Contributors: opinionstage, yoffegil, kucaahbe
 Donate link: https://www.opinionstage.com
-Tags: poll, quiz, survey, form
-Requires at least: 2.8
+Tags: poll, quiz, survey, poll plugin, quiz plugin, survey plugin Requires at least: 2.8
-Tested up to: 5.4
+Tested up to: 5.5
 Stable tag: 19.6.36
 Requires PHP: 5.2

-Add Polls, Surveys or Quizzes to your Wordpress site.
-Create from scratch or based on templates.
-Get started in seconds.
+Add a Poll, Survey, or Quiz to your Wordpress site.
+Create a poll, quiz, or survey from scratch or based on templates.

 == Description ==